Multarix/Guildbot/docs/commands.md

 Member+
 #### Aliases:
 `Echo`
+#### Description:
-This command will simply take anything you say and simply repeat it.
-If the bot has permission to delete messages, it will also delete yours - making it seem like the bot sent the message all by itself, and not you.<br/>
+Repeats anything you say.
+If the bot has permission to delete messages, it will also delete yours - making it seem like the bot sent the message all by itself.<br/>
+#### Usage Example:
-For example, `!echo I love Guildbot` results in:
+`!echo I love Guildbot` results in:
 ```md
 I love Guildbot
 ```